Tadhg Ó Donnchadha: Life

 He was a collector of songs who revitalised interest in the work of West Cork poets Sean Ó Coilean, Doncha Ó Suilleabháin and Michael Chormaic.

 He translated a large number of works, fiction and non-fiction, poetry and songs, into Irish, including the Rubaiyat of Omar Khayyam, Molière's Bourgeois gentilhomme, Around the World in Eighty Days, the works of Pádraig Colum, Lady Gregory, George Moore and Jules Verne into Irish.
 He edited the works of Aodhagán Ó Rathaille (1670–1728) and Pádraigín Haicéad (1600–54), among others.

 His last work was Seanfhochail na Mumhan (Dublin 1962).
 Other works included editions of the poetry of Seán Ó Murchada na Ráithineach for the Gaelic League (Dublin 1907), the poetry of Aodhagáin Ó Rathaille (with Pádraig Ó Duinín) for the Irish Text Society (London 1911) and poetry of An tAth Pádraigín Haicéad (Dublin 1916) and the Leabhair Clainne Aodha Buidhe I, for the Manuscripts Commission (Dublin 1931).

 His brother Eamon O’Donoghue was author of Slán le Corcaigh and Drúcht Geal Ceoidh, also a professor of Irish in UCC.
 Another brother, Donncha O’Donoghue, was Parish Priest of Tracton in Cork.
 His sister, Cáit Ní Dhonnchadha, was an Irish language and camogie enthusiast.

+He had two other Sisters - Nora (1885-1974), married Laurence Wrenne, later Sub-Editor of the Cork Examiner between 1918 and 1934, and Sheila (or Julia) (1876-1951), a twin of Eamon O’Donoghue, married to Patrick Forde in 1909.